jpatter/DSX/README.md

  > You are now in the Data Science Experience landing page.
 Your environment is automatically set up with one Apache Spark instance and 5 GB of object storage.
-From here you can explore any of the tutorials, videos, sample notebooks, totorials or articles in the community.
+From here you can explore any of the tutorials, videos, sample notebooks, tutorials or articles in the community.

 >  <img src="https://github.com/jpatter/ML-POT/blob/master/Images/BLB%20Data%20Science%20Experience%20Welcome.png" width="624" height="300"/>